public-accountability/littlesis-main/guide/guide.md

 LittleSis runs on ubuntu servers.
 We have 3 core servers:

-1) Rails Server: Our "main" web server which runs our rails app + wordpress site
+1) Rails Server: Our "main" web server which runs our rails app
-2) Chat Server: a server running Rocket.Chat with docker
+2) Wordpress Server: a server running our wordpress sites
 3) Database server running MariaDb

-Our traffic is proxied by Cloudflare.
+Our traffic is proxied by Cloudflare, whom we rely on as a firewall for DDOS protection.
 Cloudlfare is also used to manage our DNS.
-Our assets are hosted on Amazon S3 and served via Amazon's cloudfront.

 ### Rails Server

 #### Creating a new server.

-In the advent that you need to create an entirely new server, there is an ansible playbook to setup up a new ubuntu xenial server.
+If you need to create an entirely new server to run LittleSis, there is an ansible playbook to setup up a new ubuntu bionic server.
 See the `ansible` folder for the playbook.
 Variables are configured in `ansible/group_vars/all`.
-The wordpress will need some additional setup (described later).
+The wordpress sites will need some additional setup (described later).

 The ansible playbook looks for a file of secrets located at ` ~/littlesis.yml `.
 This file ~can~ should be encrypted with [ansible vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html). `~/littlesis.yml` contains all sensitive information and credentials including database passwords and tls certificates.